ErockEsquire/URL-Shortener/README.md

 # URLshortener
 Enter a URL to receive a shortened URL

-Uses MongoDB with Node + Express backend and React frontend
+MERN stack application using Node + Express with MongoDB cluster, with a React Frontend.

 ### 1. Start Backend
 In /backend, install packages by running ```npm install```